swswsw/stellarj/stellarj/README.md

 questions

-i now have a question i'm trying to decide.
+i now have a decision i'm trying to decide.

 each method will return a java object.  eg. account_currencies method will return AccountCurrenciesResult object.  which represents the json result.  ie.